joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 date: 2016-10-20T00:00:00-07:00
 draft: false
 description: >
-    What makes Go’s interfaces great, why io.Reader is amazing and implement a new io.Reader
+    What makes Go's interfaces great, why io.Reader is amazing and implement a new io.Reader
 images:
   - img/caddyshack.jpg